Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs

 This depends on the number of rounds and clients, and the network capacity and latency of the coordinator.
 In conclusion, if the overall training time of the federated system is critical for the healthcare application, careful model selection is essential.
 The use of FLWR could be beneficial as well.

-\myfinding{FL does not increase individual training times.} We measure the training time for each client individually over multiple training rounds.
+\myfinding{FL does not increase local training times.} We measure the training time for each client individually over multiple training rounds.
 Recall that we keep the total number of training epochs and the total number of samples constant, i.e., the more clients, the fewer local training rounds and the smaller the sample sizes per individual client.
 Thus, we assume that more clients result in smaller training times per client.
-Figure~\ref{fig:time} confirms this.
-The figure is organized in the same way as Figure~\ref{fig:balanced}, i.e., models in rows and problem types in columns.

-FLWR provides a much faster local training compared to TFF, because of it's parallelism.
-TFF launches clients with less or no parallelism.
+Figure \ref{fig:time} confirms this.
+The figure is organized in the same way as Figure \ref{fig:balanced}, i.e., models in rows and problem types in columns.
+TFF provides a much faster local training compared to FLWR, because of differences in their implementation.
 The difference between centralized training and federated training is less distinct for logistic regression than for training deep learning models.
 Thus, healthcare institutions benefit more from federated training for complex machine learning approaches with long training times such as deep learning models.

 \myfinding{FL does increase the global memory consumption.} In Figure \ref{fig:memory2}, the global memory consumption over increasing training rounds and clients is reported.
 The global memory consumption of the federated system is considerably greater than that of centralized computation.
 This is consistent across both model types and problem types.
 The increased memory usage in federated systems stems from the need to store multiple local models, intermediate parameters, and aggregated results from all participating clients.
 This seems to be critical, especially when healthcare institutions have limited resources.
 However, this overhead is distributed among clients, resulting in limited overhead for each individual client, as discussed in the following finding.